-The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus E-1 are two digital cameras that were announced, respectively, in March 2016 and June 2003.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus E-1 are two digital cameras that were officially introduced, respectively, in March 2016 and June 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a Four Thirds (E-1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 4.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 4.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Olympus E-1

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Olympus E-1.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 1300D and the Olympus E-1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-1 is notably larger (13 percent) than the Canon 1300D.
 Moreover, the E-1 is substantially heavier (52 percent) than the 1300D.
 It is noteworthy in this context that the E-1 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.